 “Try them, try them, and you may!
 Try them and you may, I say.” - Dr. Seuss, Green Eggs and Ham

 I saw this idea for guacamole deviled eggs in a cooking magazine and told my wife about them.
-She must have thought it was a good idea because she and I, with a lot of help from my youngest, decided to make them for a pool party we attended last night.
+She must have thought it was a good idea because she and I, with my youngest's help, decided to make them for a pool party we attended last night.

-It's really no different from making regular deviled eggs except you add a little less mayonnaise and substitute guacamole.
-You can make your own guacamole from scratch (best way) or take a short cut like we did and use prepared guacamole from the store.
+It's no different from making regular deviled eggs, except adding a little less mayonnaise and substituting guacamole.
+You can make your own guacamole from scratch (best way) or take a shortcut like we did and use prepared guacamole from the store.

 Either way, combine the guacamole with the other ingredients, taste and adjust according to your tastes.
 We found we needed a little more mayonnaise for a smooth consistency.